 Microsoft Intune is paid product that provides cloud-based mobile device and application management.
 Intune is available as a standalone license, and is also included in the Enterprise Mobility + Security (EMS) license.
 Intune has all of the capabilities of ActiveSync or Office 365 MDM but also offers a range of other features.
 Intune can be used to deploy business applications and application store apps to devices, as well as deploy configuration items such as certificates, VPN profiles and wifi network details.
 Web browsing from mobile devices can also be secured using the Intune Managed Browser app.

-Intune is not just for mobile devices, it can also be used to manage Windows PCs.
+Intune is not just for mobile devices, it can also be used to manage Windows PCs and macOS computers.
 Intune is also capable of operating in a hybrid mode with System Center Configuration Manager (SCCM) to unify the management of corporate on-premises and mobile/BYOD devices.

 In an upcoming series of articles we'll look closer at the capabilities of Intune and how to use it for specific scenarios.